 This course is designed to provide oversight, support, and consultation of the clinical practicum experience.
 Students will meet with an on-campus faculty member to review cases, integrate concepts from other courses, and receive feedback from their peers and faculty.
-Fee: Additional fee required.

-PPSY7201: Clinical Practicum I
+PPSY7201: Clinical Practicum 201

-PSYD8210: Cognitive Behavioral Theory and Intervention
+PSYD8210 : Cognitive Behavioral Theory and Intervention